Spread of the corona virus in the United KingdomCurrently: 66.5 new infections per day per 100,000 inhabitants

-The inhabitants of the United Kingdom are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 19th, 2020, 390358 infected persons and 41759 deaths have been reported in the country.
-The first confirmed infections were reported on January 31st, 2020, which is the date of the official notification.
+By July 19th, 2021, 5433939 infected persons and 128708 deaths have been reported in the country.
+The first confirmed infections were reported in February 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 23rd with 5,487 new infected persons.

 Weight and size